Sale on Selected Dates for 2024 – Save up to $673 per person – Or Call 1800 994 620 to find out what is on sale!

 Discover the beauty of Southern Tasmania with our exclusive tours!
 Explore Bruny Island, Derwent Valley, Remarkable Cave, Tasman National Park and more.
 Our experienced guides will show you the best of this stunning region.
 Book your tour today and experience the wonders of Southern Tasmania!

 While in the south of Tasmania be sure to visit Bruny Island.
 While Bruny Island is one single island, often it’s mistaken for two different ones, with North and South Bruny joined by a narrow strip of land, known as The Neck.
 There are dozens of lookout points to view the breathtaking scenery and gorgeous sandy beaches to stroll along.
-A tour of the Cape Bruny Lighthouse is also most definitely worth it.
-Explore the magnificient coastline on an eco cruise, sail boat, or kayak.
-Bruny Island is home to fur seals, fairy penguins, albatross, wedge tailed eagles, white wallabies and many endemic species.
+A tour of the Cape Bruny Lighthouse is also most definitely worth the trip while in Southern Tasmania.
+Explore the magnificent coastline on an eco-cruise, sailboat, or kayak.
+Bruny Island is home to fur seals, fairy penguins, albatross, wedge-tailed eagles, white wallabies and many endemic species.
 In addition to stunning scenery, Bruny Island is a foodies paradise, with delicious local produce at the farmgate and cellar doors.
 The island showcases a variety of artisan cheese, oysters, seafood, berries, fudge, wine, whisky, gin, beer and a selection of cafes and restaurants.